What Are Intramurals?

 Benefits of Intramurals

-Intramurals contribute to the goals of the government of Ontario’s Foundations for a Healthy School resource (which aligns with the K-12 School Effectiveness Framework) as well as Ontario’s Well-Being Strategy for Education by fostering school spirit and a sense of belonging for all students.
+Intramurals contribute to the goals of the government of Ontario’s Foundations for a Healthy School resource (which aligns with the K-12 School Effectiveness Framework) by fostering school spirit and a sense of belonging for all students.
 They are a great way to increase student engagement by providing students with opportunities to interact socially with their peers, which fosters a sense of belonging, positive mental health, and greater engagement in both academic and non-academic activities.
 Participation in intramurals helps students further develop their social skills, co-operation, teamwork, physical literacy, and overall health.
 Intramurals involve students in school decision making processes and encourage them to be school leaders who share the responsibility of planning, organizing, and implementing physical activity opportunities for others.3 Most importantly, intramurals provide much-needed opportunities for students who do not have the opportunity to participate in organized sport or physical activities within the school or community or fee-for-service activities in the community.

 1 Physical and Health Education Canada.
 (2019).
 Intramurals.
 Available at: https://phecanada.ca/activate/intramurals